etragardh/hackwp/README.md

 ```

 **Proxy**
-TODO: Add proxy support for some thing like this:<br />
++TODO: Add proxy support for some thing like this:<br />
 (https://www.proxyrack.com/)[Proxyrack]
 So every request can have a unique IP